percil/lots_rest/README.md

 ## Frontend integration

-Here are the character sheet templates currently supported by the Vue frontend:
+The frontend is [here](https://github.com/percil/lots_vue) and here are the character sheet templates currently supported by the Vue frontend:

 - Whitebox (code: whitebox)
 - Freaks'Squeele (code: freaks-squeele)